Community Maker Spaces

-What is a maker space?
+What is a makerspace?

-with tools and information that allow for making, exploring, skill building, and sharing.
+It's a vibrant, active place for the community to connect, discover & create with tools and information that allow for making, exploring, skill building, and sharing.

-What does a maker space have to do with libraries?
+What does a makerspace have to do with libraries?

 Libraries have always:

-brought people together to share information, talents, and knowledge
+Brought people together to share information, talents, and knowledge

 Offered resources for new technologies in their communities.